 Amazon Employees for Climate Justice

 The employee climate movement originated from internal discussions on Amazon’s mailing groups, later evolving into an informal coalition called Amazon Employees for Climate Justice, according to reports by Vox.com and Fast Company.
 Last year, a small group of employee stockholders decided to submit a climate resolution plan to a vote at the annual shareholder meeting which will take place in May 2019.
-The open letter calls for that plan’s adoption.
+The recent open letter calls for that plan’s adoption.

-Amazon has repeatedly expressed a long-term commitment to power its its cloud-computing division with 100% renewable energy since first announcing this goal in November 2014.
+Amazon has repeatedly expressed a long-term commitment to power its cloud-computing division with 100% renewable energy since first announcing this goal in November 2014.
 However, that plan is open-ended with no fixed goals and timelines.

 The only publicly stated target that appears on the sustainability pages of the official website mentions the installation of solar power systems at 50 fulfilment facilities by 2020.
 The open letter signatories say that is not enough as it would only cover 6% of more than 850 warehouse buildings Amazon has worldwide.
 By December 2018, the online retailer had rooftop solar installations totalling more than 70 MW at 43 fulfilment buildings.

 Since 2014, Amazon has made a number of investments in solar and wind farms in the US.
-It recently said it has enabled 53 wind and solar projects worldwide, with a combined capacity of more than a gigawatt.
+It recently said it had enabled 53 wind and solar projects worldwide, with a combined capacity of more than a gigawatt.
 Several large wind and solar farms in Virginia, Indiana, North Carolina and Ohio, were built by the end of 2017, but Amazon made no new project announcements in 2017 and 2018.
 It was only this April that it announced it would be purchasing the output of three new wind farms totalling over 229 MW in Ireland, Sweden and the US to support its still unclear sustainability targets.
-These will bring its renewable power output to 2.7 TWh annually, the company calculates.
+These wind farms will bring its renewable power output to 2.7 TWh annually, the company calculates.

 Trading green for black?